ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Run `docker ps` to see what kind of containers are runnning
 * Run `minimesos info` to find the endpoints of the containers in the minimesos cluster
 * Visit the Master's UI at `$MINIMESOS_MASTER:5050`
+* Find the Weave Scope task logs
+* Go to `http://host:4040` to see the Weave Scope UI.
+  * Check that all minimesos containers are running.
-* Display the Master's state information using `minimesos state` and see if you can find the cluster name you changed
+* Go back to the terminal.
+Display the Master's state information using `minimesos state` and see if you can find the cluster name you changed
 * Now retrieve the Master's state file from `$MINIMESOS_MASTER:5050/state.json`
 * Find the container ID of the Mesos agent using `docker ps`.
 Now retrieve the state information using `minimesos state --agent <CONTAINER_ID>`
 * Now retrieve the Agent's state file from `$MINIMESOS_MASTER:5051/state.json`.
 Note that the Master and Agent state files are quite different.
 Why?